jeroenwtf/gnome-nightscout/README.md

 - Add colors based on range and setting to toggle them.
 - Add button to check connection to Nightscout server.
 - Check if we have internet or wait for it when starting.
+- Remove notifications that are no longer valid.

 ## FAQ